-On the back there are the two audio inputs, Aux 3.5mm and optical.
+On the back, there are two audio inputs, Aux 3.5mm and optical.
 There is also the connector for the power supply here.
-On the far end sides are the holes to mount the One P70 on the wall.
+On the far end, sides are the holes to mount the One P70 on the wall.

 All in all the product feels well made and it looks expensive, it is a nice design piece to have in my house.

 - Power supply with both UK and European power cord

 - Wall mount kit

 - Quick start guide

 airSOUND works differently then stereo.
 The sound that is intended for both ears comes from the front, in case of the One P70 that is the front and the top side.
 Side speakers produce only the spatial information and do not need to be heard independently by left and right ears, so, a listener will hear a complete stereo image from the front and either of the side speakers.
 This is how airSOUND overcomes that fundamental limitation of 2 speaker stereo, allowing true freedom from the stereo sweet spot.

 The Orbitsound One P70 has a design that makes it reversible.
 If you want the front speakers to face upwards you can change the logo and turn it 180 degrees but you can also set the LED bars to reverse so the volume, base and treble strength still go from left to right.
 This reversible design means you can mount the P70 high or low on the wall depending on how you want it e.g below the TV or above the TV.